KeepItOnTheDownload/FinTech-Group-Project/README.md

 Using a new package called Missingno, we were able to visualize what data we were missing.
 This new package will read through our dataframe and let us know what data was NaN or unavailable, allowing us to see where our data was most reliable and where it was not.

-Using this new package, we were able to clean our data by removing all the rows with NaN values
+Using this new package, we were able to clean our data by removing all the rows with NaN values.

-On top of checking the holdings of XLF and XLK for their performance over the timeframe, we were able to check the performance of each sector of the US economy
+On top of checking the holdings of XLF and XLK for their performance over the timeframe, we were able to check the performance of each sector of the US economy.

 ---
 <details><summary>Relevant Libraries</summary>